-Behavior-driven development (BDD) is a software development methodology in which an application is specified and designed by describing how its behavior should appear to an outside observer.
+Behavior-driven development (BDD) is an Agile software development methodology in which an application is documented and designed around the behavior a user expects to experience when interacting with it.

-Continuous integration (CI) is a software engineering practice in which isolated changes are immediately tested and reported on when they are added to a larger code base.
-The goal of CI is to provide rapid feedback so that if a defect is introduced into the code base, it can be identified and corrected as soon as possible.
+Continuous integration (CI) is a software engineering practice in which frequent, isolated changes are immediately tested and reported on when they are added to a larger code base.

 Integration-centric business process management suite (IC-BPMS) combines business process management (BPM) and service-oriented architecture (SOA)...
 (Continued)

 JUnit is an open source framework designed for the purpose of writing and running tests in the Java programming language...
 (Continued)

 Model-driven development (MDD) is a format to write and implement software quickly, effectively and at minimum cost.

 NUnit is an evolving, open source framework designed for writing and running tests in Microsoft .NET programming languages...
 (Continued)